Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_pandas/getting_started_with_snowpark_pandas.md

 <!-- ------------------------ -->
 ## Overview

-Through this quickstart guide, you will explore what's new in Snowpark for Machine Learning.
-You will set up your Snowflake and Python environments and build an end to end ML workflow from feature engineering to model training and batch inference using Snowpark ML.
+Through this quickstart guide, you will explore how to get started with the [Snowpark Pandas API]().

 ### What is Snowpark?